 Topical antioxidants and vitamins can protect the skin against free radicals and environmental damage from pollution and the sun.

-"Antioxidant products may also be used to mitigate against free radicals generated by UV exposure," Dr Phillips explains.
+"Antioxidant beauty products may also be used to mitigate against free radicals generated by UV exposure," Dr Phillips explains.

 "Free radicals are reactive molecules that can damage DNA, proteins and other important structures in the skin.
 Antioxidants, such as vitamin C, vitamin E, grape seed, green tea and resveratrol, neutralise free radicals and prevent damage."